Derkune/Newspeak/README.md

  - simply pressing Enter without entering any command will advance 1 turn of processing the current program and output the report on processing.
 The vast majority of progams need several steps to complete!
  - help will output this message.
  - stop, exit, quit, e, q are all aliases of each other.
 They stop the current interpeter session.
- - snap will output the current state of the field being processed.
+ - snap will output the current state of the board being processed.
  - output [file name with extension] will output the current state of the board to a file at the passed argument.
  - process will enter the intepreter into a processing mode.
 In this mode, processing turns will advance without the input from the editor.
 To stop it, enter s (as in stop) and press Enter.